gaiaus/ICF/reform/call_to_action english (on-chain version).md

 WHEREAS, prima facie evidence suggests deviation and/or impermissible mutation of the ICF’s mandated purpose; and

-WHEREAS, such deviation or mutation constitutes an ultra vires act, exceeding the scope of the ICF's authority as a Swiss foundation, and may contravene Article 86a of the Swiss Civil Code, which stipulates that a foundation's purpose may only be amended under strictly limited circumstances and with the approval of the FSAF; and

 2.2 	**BREACH OF FIDUCIARY DUTY**

 WHEREAS, the ICF has observably failed to uphold its fiduciary duties to ATOM investors and the Cosmos Hub, demonstrating indifference to the vital support ATOM still requires; and